 Andrews University faculty members are active in research and creative scholarship, authoring books, book chapters, journal articles, and general audience magazines.
 Andrews faculty also participate in a variety of conferences and research symposia as well as performances and exhibitions.
-To view faculty member activities for the last year please view:

 The academic social media pages of faculty members, and additional publications, can be found on:

 Andrews University is also home to a number of well-recognized journals and Andrews University Press.

 Andrews University Press is an academic publishing authority operating under the auspices of Andrews University, located in Berrien Springs, Michigan.
 Now with some 90 titles in print, the Press publishes and distributes books, journals, papers and films that make a scholarly and/or professional contribution to their respective fields and are in harmony with the mission of Andrews University.

 Publication emphases include such areas as biblical archaeology, biblical studies, religion, education, faith and learning, and selected areas of science.
 The Press also occasionally publishes non-academic materials under other imprints.

 The Press is immediately governed by the Andrews University Scholarly Publications and University Press Board, which considers and authorizes all publications of the Press.